Probot: Background

-Some time later, inspired by the Santana album Supernatural, Grohl decided to attempt collaborations with singers he had idolized.
+Some time later, Grohl was inspired by the Santana album Supernatural (1999), which featured veteran guitarist Carlos Santana collaborating with a variety of singers.
+Grohl decided to attempt collaborations with singers he had idolized.
 He came up with "my wish list of all of my favorite singers from this era which is '82 to '89 underground metal, and all the bands I listened to at the time: Eric Wagner from Trouble, Snake from Voivod, Cronos [from Venom], Lemmy and Wino," and started contacting the musicians, some of whom were reached by Grohl's friend Matt Sweeney given the Foo Fighters had restarted their tour.
 Grohl feared his fame built out of being "a stupid, middle-of-the-road, alternative-rock idiot" could drive the metal singers away, but many agreed immediately.
 Cronos would later explain that "I'm open for everything.
 And Dave's cool," detailing that Grohl's email opened with "a real fan letter" where he mentioned his longtime appreciation of Venom, and then explained about his idea of a metal album with all his metal heroes "to get something off his chest."

 Seeing the positive response, Grohl brought Kasper and Sweeney back to do five more instrumental tracks and round out the project.
-According to Grohl, the songs sent to Eric Wagner and King Diamond had been previously done for Ozzy Osbourne as he was contacted to write for the then-upcoming Down to Earth, but when Osbourne's label did not respond, he repurposed them for Probot.
-Sweeney would organize the project as Grohl toured with the Foo Fighters, getting vocalists on board and organizing tracks.
-Then the demo tapes were sent to the singers, each of whom was asked to come up with lyrics, record them and then title the song.
-Cronos detailed he wrote three different versions so Grohl could choose one.
+According to Grohl, he was invited to write songs for Ozzy Osbourne's album Down to Earth (2001).
+When Grohl's songs were ultimately not used for Osbourne, he repurposed them for Probot where they were sung by Eric Wagner and King Diamond.
+Sweeney would organize the project as Grohl toured with the Foo Fighters, contacting vocalists and organizing recording sessions.
+Then the demo tapes were sent to the singers, each of whom was asked to come up with lyrics, record them and title the song.
+Cronos detailed he wrote three different versions of the song so Grohl could choose one.